vitar/3sf/src/SDLC-Framework/100-theory/111-3in3-model-maturity.md

 3SF closes this gap by embedding **dual accountability** and **shared responsibility** — ensuring that both client and vendor evolve together toward aligned autonomy and partnership.

+## When Maturity Stalls

+Relationship maturity can regress when reliability or transparency erode.<br/>
+Common signals include defensive communication, parallel decision-making, or focus on protecting scope instead of outcomes.<br/>
+Such reversals do not mean failure — they reveal where trust and accountability need reinforcement.<br/>
+3SF treats these moments as diagnostic opportunities to restore balance rather than assign blame.

 ## Summary

 The **Relationship Maturity Model** represents *how the system grows* —<br/>